 During this 7 day period, the FEP must also work with the applicant to determine the most appropriate placement for the applicant.
-RCA uses three placements based on the W-2 program placements for W-2 Trial Jobs, Community Service Jobs (CSJ) and W-2 Transitions (W-2 T).
+RCA uses two placements based on the W-2 program placements for Community Service Jobs (CSJ) and W-2 Transitions (W-2].
 The RCA placement is assigned on the basis of level of job readiness.
-For example, the CSJ placement would typically be used for refugees who are employable but have barriers such as language, education or work experience (note: like a W-2 client, an RCA client can be placed into a partial CSJ), whereas the W-2T placement would typically be used for refugees with more severe personal or family physical, mental or cognitive barriers.
-The W-2 agency may also make a subsidy payment to an employer to help a refugee obtain employment, in accordance with the rules for Trial Jobs.
+For example, the CSJ placement would typically be used for refugees who are employable but have barriers such as language, education or work experience (note: like a W-2 client, an RCA client can be placed into a partial CSJ), whereas the W-2T placement would typically be used for refugees the W-2T placement would typically be used for refugees the W-2T placement would typically be used for refugees with more severe personal or family physical, mental or cognitive barriers.